-1. Introduction
+1 Introduction

-Scalable and efficient similarity search plays a key role in many largescale computer vision applications dealing with high-dimensional data space.
+Scalable and efficient similarity search plays a key role in many large-scale computer vision applications dealing with high-dimensional data space.
 One example is the web-scale image retrieval.
 Common image descriptors, e.g., Bag-of-visual-Words or GIST, used for image retrieval have hundreds or thousands of dimensionality, and there are billions of images available on the web.

-Traditional solutions adopting hierarchical structures (e.g., kd-trees) [1, 2] do not provide sufficient scalability in terms of both computational time and storage costs for high-dimensional, large-scale data sets.
-Recently, embedding high-dimensional data to short binary codes has been recognized as one of the most promising approaches to address both high-dimensionality and scalability issues of data, since it can provide a compact representation for data and efficient similarity search.
-Consequently, a lot of binary code embedding algorithms have been studied lately [3, 4, 5, 6, 7, 8, 9, 10, 11, 12].
+Traditional solutions adopting hierarchical structures (e.g., kd-trees) [1,2] do not provide sufficient scalability in terms of both computational time and storage costs for high-dimensional, large-scale data sets.
+Recently, embedding high-dimensional data to short binary codes has been recognized as one of the most promising approaches to address both high-dimensionality and large-scaleness of data, since it can provide a compact representation of data and efficient similarity search.
+Consequently, a lot of binary code embedding algorithms have been studied lately [3-12].
 The core goal of binary code embedding methods is to preserve similarities among original high-dimensional data in the corresponding binary codes, i.e. neighbor data points in the original high-dimensional space should be encoded to similar binary codes.